 I use CFS and ME interchangeably.
 Some think they are separate conditions, but the symptoms and effects are extremely similar.
 Thus far, the term “CFS” is used more in America, and “ME” is used more in other parts of the world.
 Personally, I support the name ME or myalgic encephalomyelitis, because I find CFS or chronic fatigue syndrome to be misleading.
 CFS makes it sound like someone is just really tired, whereas ME/CFS is actually much more than that, as you will see below.
 So, at least for purposes of this blog, I will use the term ME/CFS.

 What is ME/CFS?

 There is little consensus among the medical community regarding a proper definition of ME/CFS.
-Personally, I support this one:
+This one has recently been proposed (source)

 What are the symptoms of ME/CFS?

 As noted above, there are many varying definitions of ME/CFS.
 Historically, one definition required a patient to satisfy the following: